• Home

 All of the fun homeschool science resources on this page have been tried and tested by real homeschoolers, they have been given the thumbs up from me and the kids.
+As a professional scientist, these homeschool science resources, books, toys, and games all have real value in helping your child learn and understand science.

 I’m not talking about curriculums, work sheets, homeschool workbooks and online learning programmes, that’s not what I want to talk about here.
 The best homeschool science resources, I think, are the fun ones, the games, toys, books, kits and sets.
-To be perfect they must come with great instructions and ideas for projects, they help out a lot if Mum ( or Dad) maybe wasn’t a big science fan in school.
+To be perfect they must come with great instructions and ideas for projects, they help out a lot if Mum (or Dad) maybe wasn’t a big science fan in school.
 I was a professional scientist, my knowledge needs topping up now and again, too.

 Table of Contents